icub-tech-iit/outside-collaborators/README.md

 invited, removed or updated with the requested permissions stored in the repository.

 Importantly, the groups files can be modified via pull-requests, enabling the responsible persons of the outside collaborators (who are generally external to the organization) to keep their groups up-to-date.
+In addition, pull-requests have to be reviewed by org members, thus ensuring that the process can run securely.

 The static information is stored in the specific file of the repository called `.outside-collaborators/override.yml`, whose an example is given below: